Jstamz/ca-spring-2023-part-3/README.md

 $ cd riscv-gnu-toolchain
 $ mkdir build
 $ cd build
-$ ../configure --prefix=/opt/riscv --with-arch=rv32g --with-abi=ilp32d
+$ ../configure --with-arch=rv32g --with-abi=ilp32d --prefix=/opt/riscv
 ```
 Feel free to change the installation path to something else, such as `--prefix=../../rvgtc/` if you do not have sufficient space under `/opt/`.
-If you do change the installation path, make sure to adjust the path in the following examples.
+If you do change the installation path, make sure to adjust the path in the following examples and in the Makefile of this handout.

-You can now build the toolchain a first time.
-This may take a long time.
+You can now build the toolchain.
+This may take quite some time, especially if you do not have many processor cores.
 ```
 sudo make -j$(nproc) linux
 ```
+Note `-j$(nproc)` is Bash syntax.
+If you do not use Bash, you may have to adjust the command.
+Alternatively, you can simply specify the number of cores manually (`sudo make -j8 linux`).

 #### Adding new Instructions to Binutils
 The assembler and disassembler use the opcode definitions located in `binutils/include/opcode/riscv-opc.h` and `binutils/opcodes/riscv-opc.c`.